rchrdwllm/dotfiles/README.md

 If you get an error on line 60 of `hyprland.conf` after rebooting saying that colors couldn't be found, be sure to check line 24.
 Replace "uiriamu" with your Linux username.
 After that, run `hyprctl reload` in your terminal.
 Once this is resolved, it shouldn't happen anymore for future reboots.

+This repo is also open to forks if you guys want to make changes of your own and take them into your own repository.

 If you guys have any problems, you can reach me on Reddit [u/rchrdwllm](https://www.reddit.com/user/rchrdwllm), I'll be happy to help!